berenger-eu/tbfmm/README.md

 # Compilation

 TBFMM is based on standard C++17, hence it needs a "modern" C++ compiler.
-So far, TBFMM has been tested with the following compilers:
+TBFMM has been tested with the following compilers:
 - GNU g++ (7 and 8) https://gcc.gnu.org/
 - Clang/LLVM (8 and 10) https://llvm.org/

-TBFMM should work on Linux and Mac OS.
+TBFMM should work on Linux and Mac OS, but has not been tested on Windows.

 ## How to compile

 TBFMM uses CMake as build system https://cmake.org/

 The build process consists in the following steps: adding git submodules (optional), creating a build directory, running cmake, configuring cmake, running make and that's all.
 The submodules are Inastemp (for vectorization) and SPETABARU (a task-based runtime system).
-Both are optional, and to be activated their repository must be cloned/updated before running cmake.
+Both are optional, and to activate them, it is needed to clone their repository before running cmake.

 ```bash
 # To enable SPETABARU and Inastemp